simosini/deepmiRNA/README.rst

 deepmiRNA
 =========

-A deep learning based tool for miRNA targets prdiction using Keras
+A deep learning based tool for miRNA targets prediction using Keras

 Description
 ===========